 When you use your teeth for something aside from what they are used for, such as using your teeth to open a bottle or to cut off a cost, you risk of mistakenly breaking your teeth or hurting your jaw.
 Keep genuine tools convenient, like a bottle screw and scissors, so you are not lured to using your teeth.

 #2 Regular Snacking

 When you are eating, cavity-forming microorganism delight in remaining food particles in your mouth and after that produces acid, which deteriorates your enamel and causes decay.
 Instead of regular snacking, consume well balanced, protein-rich meals and consume lots of water to get rid of remaining food particles.

 #3 Cigarette smoking

 Cigarette smoking does not just affect your heart and lungs, however, harms your oral health.
 Smoking cigarettes puts you at greater threat of gum illness, in addition to causes tooth staining, loss of taste, bad breath, dental caries, missing teeth, and oral cancer.
 Your dental professional can deal with you to reduce the impacts of smoking cigarettes, however, giving up is the very best service.
-If you’re looking for a safer alternative to smoking cigarettes, you may want to consider e cigarettes.
+However, for those who are smoking things like marijuana for medicinal reasons, giving up is not that simple.
+Fortunately, using a vape with cannabis oil for medical purposes is a much healthier alternative for not just your oral health, but to save your heart and lungs.
+You can visit this website to read more about this alternative.
+Of course the same applies to normal cigarette smoking, too, and can be just as detrimental to your health; you may want to consider e-cigarettes for good oral hygiene.
 You can pair it with your favorite eliquid for the best experience; There are many different flavours of eliquids.